maxgronlund/heimdallr/README.md

 * Handle role based permissions
 * Handle user based permissions
 * Let other apps authorize true an api (oauth2)
+* Two-factor authentication

 ---
 ### To do

-1. Get some advice, I know nothing about running an opensource project
+- [ ] Get some advice, I know nothing about running an opensource project
-2. Make sure not to reinvent the wheel.
+- [ ] Make sure not to reinvent the wheel.
 What's out there and what can be used
-3. Draft up the ERD and get some feedback
+- [ ] Draft up the ERD and get some feedback
-4. Draft up some sequence diagrams
+- [ ] Draft up some sequence diagrams
-5. Get names on models and functions that totaly rocks
+- [ ] Get names on models and functions that totaly rocks
-6. How should it be packaged
+- [ ] How should it be packaged
-7. Make it extenciable
+- [ ] Make it extendable
-8. Make an API to other aps can registere true Heimdallr
+- [ ] Make an API to other aps can registere true Heimdallr
-9. Make demo projects with automated test
+- [ ] Make demo projects with automated test

 ### Suggestions